Common HOA Violations in Palm Beach County (and How to Fix Them)

 HOAFixFast connects Palm Beach County homeowners with vetted local contractors who fix violations fast — often within 24 hours.
 Tell us what you got cited for and we'll match you with the right pro.

-Get My Violation Fixed →How Long Do You Have to Fix a Violation?
+How Long Do You Have to Fix a Violation?

 Florida law requires HOAs to give you written notice and an opportunity to cure before levying a fine.
 The exact cure window appears on your notice and varies by community and violation type — often somewhere between 7 and 30 days.
 Before a fine can be imposed, the HOA must also give you at least 14 days' notice of a hearing before a fining committee.

 The takeaway: fix the issue inside the cure window and document it.
 A fast correction with photo proof almost always results in dismissal for first-time violations.
 For a full breakdown of the process and fine limits, see our guide to HOA fines in Florida.
+If you're weighing whether to just let a notice sit, our guide on what happens if you ignore an HOA violation notice lays out the actual escalation timeline stage by stage.
+And once the repair is actually done, fixing it isn't the last step — see our guide on getting an HOA violation officially closed for how to request reinspection so the file doesn't sit open on paper after the work is finished.

 How to Respond to the Notice